of NBC Monitor

 discovered it.
 Amazing.
 A band playing the Monitor

-theme at a festival last year -- the theme that Buddy
+theme at a festival a few years ago -- the theme that Buddy

 Rich first recorded back in the 1960's.